-Tell all doctors, dentists and pharmacists who are treating you that you are taking MADOPAR.
+Tell any other doctors, dentists and pharmacists who are treating you that you are taking MADOPAR.

-Tell your doctor if you become pregnant while taking MADOPAR.
+Tell your doctor if you become pregnant whilst taking MADOPAR.

 Tell your doctor if, for any reason, you have not taken your medicine exactly as prescribed.
 Otherwise, your doctor may think that it was not effective and change your treatment unnecessarily.

-Tell your doctor if you feel the capsules or tablets are not helping your condition.
+Tell your doctor if you feel that MADOPAR is not helping your condition.